Back to Top

 Generate Translation Files:

-To generate translation files for your custom WooCommerce templates, you can use a translation plugin like Loco Translate.
+To generate translation files for your custom WooCommerce templates, in this case you can use a translation plugin like Loco Translate.
 Here’s how you can do it:

 • Open the loco Translate home page and create a new catalog for your theme.